MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-security.md

 - DDoS protection seeks to [mitigate attacks at an abstracted layer](/azure/ddos-protection/types-of-attacks), so the attack is mitigated before reaching any customer operated services.
   - Mitigating any malicious usage of compute and network services will ultimately help reduce unnecessary carbon emissions.

+## Endpoint security

+It's imperative that we secure our workloads and solutions in the cloud.
+Understanding how we can optimize our mitigation tactics all the way down to the client devices can have a positive outcome for reducing emissions.

 ### Integrate Microsoft Defender for Endpoint